 - Severe nausea or pain

-- Any other chronic or debilitating medical condition as classified by the DPBH, or upon the acceptance of a petition to add a condition to Nevada’s recognized list of conditions.
+- Any other debilitating medical condition upon the acceptance of a petition to add a condition to Nevada’s list of eligible conditions.

 Where to purchase weed in Nevada

 As long as you are over 21 years old, you can purchase weed at any recreational dispensary unless you are a medical patient in which case you can buy from medical-only stores along with recreational.
 Some weed stores are dual-licensed facilities, which means they can sell to both medical and recreational users.